mishelashala/zettelkasten/sources/Object Thinking.md

 «Object thinking leads to simple design (usually the simplest design possible)», p22

+### The human element is not replaceable

+«The preface to this book begins with quotes from Robert L. Glass that suggest that the attempt to eliminate humans—or at least humanity—from software development failed.
+Humans and human abilities are still the key to software development process.
+This, in turn, suggest that we need to reconsider how we go about enhancing human abilities instead of attempting to replace them with machine capabilities.», p24

 ### Where the formalist approach shines

 «Traditional approaches to software—and the formalist philosophy behind them—are possibly the best approach if you are working close to the machine—that is, you are working with device drivers or embedded software.», p88